Spaceballs: The New One

-Spaceballs 2 is an upcoming American space opera parody film and the sequel to Spaceballs (1987).
-It is directed by Josh Greenbaum and written by Josh Gad, Benji Samit and Dan Hernandez.
-The film sees Mel Brooks, Rick Moranis (in his first live-action film role in 30 years), Bill Pullman and Daphne Zuniga reprising their roles from the previous film, while Gad, Keke Palmer, Lewis Pullman and Anthony Carrigan join the cast.

-Like its predecessor, the film will primarily be a parody of Star Wars, but will also parody other popular media.
-It is scheduled for a release in 2027.
+Spaceballs: The New One is an upcoming American space opera parody film directed by Josh Greenbaum and written by Josh Gad, Dan Hernandez, and Benji Samit.
+It serves as the sequel to Spaceballs (1987).
+The film sees Mel Brooks, Rick Moranis, Bill Pullman, and Daphne Zuniga reprising their roles from the previous film, while Lewis Pullman, Keke Palmer, and Gad join the cast.
+Like its predecessor, the film will primarily be a parody of the Star Wars franchise, but will also parody other popular media.

+Spaceballs: The New One is scheduled to be released by Amazon MGM Studios in the United States on April 23, 2027.

+Premise

+Forty years after the events of the first film, Dark Helmet has returned.
+Lone Starr has gone into hiding, while Queen Vespa attends to her royal duties, so the duty falls to Prince Starburst, Vespa's son, and Destiny, a royal advisor, to find Lone Starr and other allies to defeat the new threat.